last updated: August 30, 2025

 using fzf.vim,

-fzf-lua, or even fzf
+fzf-lua, or even fzf's

 built-in vim helpers.
 Just a terminal

-buffer in Neovim with a command piped to fzf
+buffer in Neovim with a command piped to fzf.
+This approach has some cool benefits:

 - You can write a working proof of concept in ~50 LOC